nephykoda/axie-market-maker-rts/README.md

-> ⚠️ This Chrome Extension is no longer functional as Axie Infinity marketplace has been revamped as of 05 May 2022 - *read blog post [here](https://blog.axieinfinity.com/p/axie-marketplace-update)*
+> ⚠️ This project is no longer maintained, updated, and its functionality may be deprecated.

 ![](/src/images/banner.png)
 # Axie Traits Filter Bookmark - Chrome Extension

 ## Overview
-Axie Market Maker is a Google Chrome Browser Extension developed in React TypeScript to enhance user experience on the [Axie Infinity marketplace](https://app.axieinfinity.com/marketplace/).
+[Axie Infinity](https://axieinfinity.com/) is a blockchain-based digital pet universe where players collect, breed, and battle fantasy creatures called Axies.

-This extension allows users to create & save custom filters such as body parts, classes & stats of an Axie.
-These saved filters can then be quickly applied to search the Axie marketplace with just a click, saving users time & effort - without having to leave their browser tabs open.
+Axie Market Maker is a Google Chrome Browser Extension developed in React TypeScript. to enhance Axie Infinity users' experience on the [Axie Infinity marketplace](https://app.axieinfinity.com/marketplace/).

-*Note: [Axie Infinity](https://axieinfinity.com/) is a blockchain-based digital pet universe where players collect, breed, and battle fantasy creatures called Axies.*
+<i>**Note**: This Chrome Extension is no longer functional as Axie Infinity marketplace has been revamped as of 05 May 2022 - read blog post [here](https://blog.axieinfinity.com/p/axie-marketplace-update)</i>

 ### Example
 | <img src="src/images/classes/class_aquatic.svg" width="12"/> Aqua Shrimp | <img src="src/images/classes/class_dusk.svg" width="12"/> Dusk Termi |